 If concerns exist, consider requesting information from the insurer regarding how the insurer manages its exposure to material climate change/energy transition risk, including how it identifies and estimates current and prospective exposures and the limits (if any) in place to avoid concentrations.

-Assessments Against Policy Benefits (Fraternal Only)
+Significant Assessments Against Policy Benefits (Fraternal Only)

-procedure #12 assists analysts in determining if the fraternal society has implemented assessments (i.e., liens) against policyholder benefits, generally used to increase surplus.
+Determine if the fraternal society has implemented assessments (i.e., liens) against policyholder benefits, which are generally used to increase surplus.
 If concerns exist, information should be gathered and assessed as to the nature and duration of the liens, and the use of the funds derived from the liens.

+Procedures / Data:

+For fraternal societies, did the society report outstanding assessments in the form of liens against policy benefits that have increased surplus?

+Assess the materiality of outstanding assessments.
+Review the ratio of total liens as a percentage of total current year surplus

+Were new assessments imposed in the current year?
+Review any information the department has on the nature and duration of the liens.
+[Annual Financial Statement, General Interrogatories – Part 2 – #35.2]

-Additional Analysis and Follow-Up Procedures
+Additional Procedures Applicable to Liquidity Risk

+Investment Policies and Strategy

-INVESTMENT STRATEGY directs analysts to consider requesting and reviewing a copy of the insurer’s formal adopted investment plan.
-This should be evaluated to determine if the plan appears to result in investments that are appropriate for the insurer, based on the types of business written and its liquidity and cash flow needs and to determine whether the insurer appears to be adhering to its plan.
-For example, the insurer’s plan for investing in noninvestment-grade bonds should be reviewed for guidelines for the quality of issues invested in and diversification standards pertaining to issuer, industry, duration, liquidity, and geographic location.
+To assess the insurer’s investment strategy, consider requesting and reviewing a copy of their formal adopted investment plan.
+Evaluate the plan to determine if it aligns with the insurer’s business, liquidity, and cash flow needs.
+Additionally, verify whether the insurer is adhering to the plan’s guidelines for the following:

+Investment Qualitfy and Diversification: Evaluate the quality of investments, diversification standards (issuer, industry, duration, liquidity, geographic location), and exposure to climate-related risks.

+Performance: Compare expected and actual investment returns.

+Investment Growth: Analyze planned increases in investment types, sectors, and markets.

+Asset-Liability Analysis: Assess whether the investment plan aligns with the insurer’s liability structure.
+This may involve reviewing asset adequacy analysis and discussing the insurer’s plans with management.

+Upon review of the investment plan, compare the plan to actual results to help determine if the insurer and its investment manager(s) appear to be adhering to the investment policies and guidelines in the investment plan.

 Examination Findings

-direct the analsyt to consider a review of the recent examination report, summary review memorandum and communication with the examination staff to identify if any liquidty risk issues were discovered during the examination.
+Consider reviewing the recent examination report, Summary Review Memorandum (SRM) and communication with the examination staff to identify if any findings regarding liquidity risks associated with:

+Asset liability matching and cash flow stress testing

+Investment returns

+Climate change, transition, and asset devaluation

+Effective management of the insurer’s liquidity position

+Other-than-temporary impairment OTTI

+Investment valuation issues

+Adherence to investment policies and strategies

+Investment management, and use of and monitoring of external investment managers

+Determine if liquidity concerns identified during the last exam have been addressed.

+If outstanding issues are identified, perform follow-up procedures as necessary to address concerns.

-NAIC Capital Markets Bureau Analytical Assistance directs analysts to consider requesting the NAIC’s Capital Markets Bureau (CMB) to assist with investment portfolio or investment management agreement analysis.
+NAIC Capital Markets Bureau Analytical Assistance

+Consider requesting the NAIC’s Capital Markets Bureau (CMB) to assist with investment portfolio or investment management agreement analysis.
 The CMB has different levels of analysis that can be arranged to assist the state.